Media Handle Management

 Reference Count Design

-The following table describes the reference count design of the media_format_h handle.
+The following table describes the reference count design of the media_format_h and media_packet_h handle.

 Table: Media format handle reference count design